 There is no direct train from Singapore to Bangkok in Thailand and you will have to stop a few times along this route, but if you have time there are plenty of interesting places to spend a day or two along the way.

 What follows is the shortest possible route between Singapore and Bangkok by train :

 The first part of your journey from Singapore involves taking a five minute Shuttle Train from Woodlands railway station in Singapore across the border to JB Sentral Station in Johor Bahru, Malaysia.

 For times and fares of the Shuttle Service from Singapore to Johor Bahru click here >>>

 Once at JB Sentral, you will then have to take another Shuttle Train to Gemas (as currently the new electrified Railway Line between JB and Gemas is under construction - due for completion in around 2020).

 From Gemas station you can now join the new Electrified Railway Line and the new fast ETS Trains (Electric Trains Services).

-There are a couple of trains that will take you all the way to Padang Besar, but if you don't want to get stuck at the border for the night, you will have to catch the very early morning service!
+There are a few trains a day that will take you all the way to Padang Besar, but if you don't want to get stuck at the border for the night, aim to arrive there during the daytime!